DeadlegIncidentRecords/DeadlegIncidentRecords.github.io/artists.md

 # **Here is a list of artists that are currently a part of the Deadleg Incident Records lineup, as well as their respective bios**
 <br><br>
 # **Animal Afterlife Society**
-<blockquote>Animal Afterlife Society is the experimental side project of Heaven Of Animals which tampers in more accessible music and use of conventional instruments.
-Some frequent genres may include folk, post-rock, post-punk, krautrock, and various forms of metal.</blockquote>
+<blockquote>Animal Afterlife Society is the experimental side project of Heaven Of Animals.
+AAS experiments in many experimental rock and metal genres.
+Their music mostly consists of dark and droning textures with raw production.</blockquote>
 <br>

 # **Dantanian**